 Sensory words can increase sales.
-Restaurants have used this tactic for years because it engages the brain.
+Restaurant marketing has used this tactic for years because it engages the brain.
 It makes sense to use these words in product or service descriptions.

 Sensory terms are usually adjectives that depict some type of sense: sight, sound, feel, hearing and taste.
 This is an area where adjectives are okay as long as they add to the meaning of your sentences.
 When invoking the senses, you’ll want your readers to truly be able to imagine that sense.

 We recommend words like bright, smooth, velvety, and glowing.

 Attract with social proof

 We’re back to proof, and social proof is huge in product or service descriptions because it’s a real customer sharing their feedback.
 The feedback is hopefully very specific and leans heavily on the benefits they’ve experienced.